 - Certain medical care services you receive from a limited services clinic.
 A limited services clinic can provide on-the-spot, non-emergency care for symptoms such as a sore throat, cough, earache, fatigue, poison ivy, flu, body aches, or infection.
 You do not need an appointment to receive this care.
 If you want to find out if a specific service is covered at a limited services clinic, you can call the limited services clinic or you can call the Blue Cross and Blue Shield customer service office.
 Generally, the cost share amount you pay for these covered services is the same cost share amount that you would pay for similar services furnished by a physician.
 Refer to the Schedule of Benefits for your plan option for your cost share amount when you receive covered services at a limited services clinic. - Medical exams and contact lenses that are needed to treat keratoconus.
-This includes the cost of the fitting of these contact lenses. - Hormone replacement therapy for peri- and post-menopausal members. - Urgent care services. - Follow up care that is related to an accidental injury or an emergency medical condition. - Acupuncture services furnished by a licensed acupuncturist, whether or not these services are medically necessary.
+And, for members with certain conditions as outlined in the Blue Cross and Blue Shield medical policy, coverage is also provided for medical exams and rigid gas permeable scleral contact lenses.
+This includes the cost of the fitting of these contact lenses for these conditions. - Hormone replacement therapy for peri- and post-menopausal members. - Urgent care services. - Follow up care that is related to an accidental injury or an emergency medical condition. - Acupuncture services by a covered provider who is licensed to furnish the covered service, whether or not these services are medically necessary.
 This health plan provides coverage only until you reach your benefit limit.
 The Schedule of Benefits for your plan option describes the cost share amount and benefit limit that applies for these covered services.
 Once you reach the benefit limit, no more benefits will be provided for these services.
 For covered acupuncture services, your cost share (such as deductible, copayment, and/or coinsurance) is usually the same cost share that you would pay for other health care services furnished by specialty care providers.
 A rider may change the information that is shown in your Schedule of Benefits.
 Be sure to read each rider (if there is any). - Allergy testing.
-(This includes tests that you need such as PRIST, RAST, and scratch tests.) - Injections.
-This includes the administration of injections that you need such as allergy shots or other medically necessary injections.
+(This includes tests that you need such as PRIST, RAST, and scratch tests.)

+- Certain intravenous infusions (therapeutic, prophylactic, and diagnostic injections) that are furnished in a physician's office or in a hospital outpatient setting to administer fluids, substances, or drugs. - Injections.
+This includes the administration of injections that you need such as allergy shots or other medically necessary injections (except as described above for intravenous infusions).
 And, except for certain self injectable drugs as described below in this section, this coverage also includes the vaccine, serum, or other covered drug that is furnished during your covered visit.
 (This section does not include injections that are covered as a surgical service such as a nerve block injection or an injection of anesthetic agents.
 See "Surgery as an Outpatient.")